Project-Alpaca/LKP/README.md

 ## pcb/LKP-IF-Qwiic

-SparkFun Qwiic®/Adafruit STEMMA® QT interface for LKP-Core.
+SparkFun [Qwiic®][qwiic]/Adafruit [STEMMA® QT][stemmaqt] interface for LKP-Core.
 Converts between 5V logic used by LKP-Core and 3.3V logic used by Qwiic®/STEMMA® QT.

-It is also possible to use it to convert UART signal for main microcontroller running at \< 4.8V.
+It is also possible to use it to convert UART signal for main microcontroller running between 1.65V and 3.6V.
 To set it up:

 1. Break out the signals on any Qwiic® connector using a Qwiic® breakout board.
-2. Connect the 3.3V pin to microcontroller's I/O voltage reference (must be \< 4.8V).
+2. Connect the 3.3V pin to microcontroller's I/O voltage reference (must be between 1.65V and 3.6V).
-3. Connect SDA (TX) to RX and SCL (RX) to TX.
+3. Connect SDA (blue wire, UART TX) to RX and SCL (yellow wire, UART RX) to TX.
 4. The other Qwiic® port should be left unconnected.

+Note that although the low side of the level shifter can take any voltage between 1.65V and 3.6V, 3.3V must be used in order to maintain compatibility with other Qwiic®-compatible systems.

 # BOM